Humans, animals and land within shared ecological systems.

 — Val Plumwood

-Terra Anima is a land-centred organism informed by Relational Ecology.
-It considers how land, animals, and humans are positioned within shared ecological systems.
+Terra Anima is a land-centred organism informed by the idea of relational ecology, which considers how land, animals, and humans exist within ecological systems.

-Land and animals are recognised as living participants with their own interests, integrity, histories, and trajectories.
+Land, animals and the natural world are recognised as living co-participants with their own interests, integrity, histories, and trajectories.
 Human presence is embedded within this ecology, but does not determine it.

-The work moves between lived practice and inquiry.
-Some aspects arise through engagement with land and animals.
-Others explore how human involvement can occur without imposing function or expectation.
+The work moves between practice and philosophical inquiry, considering aspects that involve engagement with land and animals, exploring how human involvement can occur without expectation.

-Terra Anima is committed to sustained inquiry.
-Understanding develops through attention to ecological conditions and constraints.
+Terra Anima is committed to sustained inquiry, developing understanding through ecological factors.

 The term ‘Relational Ecology’ was first coined by Jennifer Putney (2013) in the context of human–animal relationships and psychological well-being.
 It is used here in an evolving sense to explore relations between humans, animals, and land, recognising connection without erasing difference.